 [−]Struct gio::File

-is a high level abstraction for manipulating files on a
+File is a high level abstraction for manipulating files on a

 virtual file system.
-GFiles
+GFiles are lightweight, immutable objects

 that do no I/O upon creation.
 It is necessary to understand that

-objects do not represent files, merely an identifier for a
+File objects do not represent files, merely an identifier for a

 file.
 All file content I/O is implemented as streaming operations

-(see InputStream
+(see InputStream and OutputStream).

-To construct a File
+To construct a File, you can use:

-is as an abstraction of a pathname.
+One way to think of a File is as an abstraction of a pathname.
 For

 normal files the system pathname is what is stored internally, but as

-are extensible it could also be something else that corresponds
+GFiles are extensible it could also be something else that corresponds

 to a pathname in a userspace implementation of a filesystem.

-make up hierarchies of directories and files that correspond to
+GFiles make up hierarchies of directories and files that correspond to

 the files on a filesystem.
 You can move through the file system with

-to get an identifier for the parent
+File using File::get_parent to get an identifier for the parent

-to get a child within a directory,
+directory, File::get_child to get a child within a directory,

-to resolve a relative path between two
+File::resolve_relative_path to resolve a relative path between two

-.
+GFiles.
 There can be multiple hierarchies, so you may not end up at

-the same root if you repeatedly call File::get_parent
+the same root if you repeatedly call File::get_parent on two different

 files.

-have a basename (get with File::get_basename
+All GFiles have a basename (get with File::get_basename).
+These names

 are byte strings that are used to identify the file on the filesystem